hughobrien/psu-constitution/PSU-Constitution-2014-v2.md

 5. The result of a referendum will take priority over any existing PSU policy on the same issue and the constitution will be amended according to the motion put forward.
 After all referenda, appendix I (Results and Referenda) of this constitution will also be updated with the referendum results.

-Article 6.
-General Meetings
+## Article 6: General Meetings

-6.1 The Annual General Meeting (AGM) of the PSU shall contain members of the population of postgraduate students and the new President of the PSU and where possible the outgoing
+1. The Annual General Meeting (AGM) of the PSU shall contain members of the population of postgraduate students and the new President of the PSU and where possible the outgoing Executive Committee Members.

-Executive Committee Members1.

-6.2 There shall be general meetings of the PSU, the duties and regulations of which shall be defined by Schedule III (Meeting Regulations) of this constitution and not be in conflict with the aims and objectives of the PSU.
+2. There shall be general meetings of the PSU, the duties and regulations of which shall be defined by Schedule III (Meeting Regulations) of this constitution and not be in conflict with the aims and objectives of the PSU.

-6.3 The remit of the AGM is to a clear indication of the state of the PSU to its members.
+3. The remit of the AGM is to a clear indication of the state of the PSU to its members.
 It provides opportunities for discussion on issues brought to the Agenda prior to the meeting.
 It functions to allow transparency and accountability to members of the PSU on Constitutional, Representational and Financial areas.
-The function of the AGM is to fulfil these criteria in the

-Following manner;

-1
 Due to the transient nature of postgraduate students, this may not always be possible, but should be encouraged where it is.

-5
+The function of the AGM is to fulfil these criteria in the following manner:

-1° To change the Constitution and adopt amendments proposed by the Postgraduate population
+	1. To change the Constitution and adopt amendments proposed by the Postgraduate population.

-2° To elect new Executive Officers to posts
+	2. To elect new Executive Officers to posts.

-3° To present the Annual Report of the PSU
+	3. To present the Annual Report of the PSU.

-4° To present the Financial Reports of the PSU for the year
+	4. To present the Financial Reports of the PSU for the year.

-5° To adopt the auditors
+	5. To adopt the auditors.

-6° To address PSU policy regarding the AGM agenda
+	6. To address PSU policy regarding the AGM agenda.

-7° To approve changes or amendments to the President’s Wages
+	7. To approve changes or amendments to the President’s Wages.

-6. 4 The AGM of the PSU shall take place no later than Week 6 of Semester 1 of the Academic year according to Schedule II (Election Regulations) of this constitution.
+4. The AGM of the PSU shall take place no later than Week 6 of Semester 1 of the Academic year according to Schedule II (Election Regulations) of this constitution.

-6.4 Special or Emergency General Meetings (EGM) provide a forum to address an issue or issues which have arisen which require a general meeting to facilitate that process.
+4. Special or Emergency General Meetings (EGM) provide a forum to address an issue or issues which have arisen which require a general meeting to facilitate that process.
 As with the General Meeting the rules of procedure and process apply.
-However the criteria for calling a Special EGM differ in so far as:

-1° The EGM may be called by the Executive Committee
+The special EGM may be called by any of the following groups:

-OR
+	1. The Executive Committee.

-2° The PSU Council
+	2. The PSU Council.

-OR

-6

-3° Fifty Members of the population of the PSU
+	3. Fifty Members of the population of the PSU.

-a.
-If being requested by Fifty members of the population, the submission must be made in writing and signed by the Fifty members of their own free will, where that submission is directed to the President
+		1. If being requested by Fifty members of the population, the submission must be made in writing and signed by the Fifty members of their own free will, where that submission is directed to the President.

-b.
-Should the meeting be requested in writing by Fifty members to the President, the President must call a Special EGM within fifteen days from receiving that request
+		2. Should the meeting be requested in writing by Fifty members to the President, the President must call a Special EGM within fifteen days from receiving that request.

-c.
-Should it be required, by-elections for vacant posts on the Executive Committee or on Council can be sought and subject to the same criteria as laid out in section 6.1.
+		3. Should it be required, by-elections for vacant posts on the Executive Committee or on Council can be sought and subject to the same criteria as laid out in section 6.1.

 Article 7.
 PSU Council